ncbi/SKESA/README.md

     SKESA can process read information by accessing reads from SRA (option --sra_run) or from files in fasta (option --fasta) or fastq (option --fastq) format.
 Any combination of input streams is allowed.
+Files could be gzipped, which is recognized automatically.

-For paired reads, if a single file is specified, reads are expected to be interleaved with first mate followed by the second.
-To specify a separate file for each mate, filenames separated by a comma for first mate followed by the second mate are listed and in this case, the order of reads is expected to be same in files for both mates.
+    When accessing reads from SRA SKESA automatically determines if the read set consists of paired-end or single-end reads.
+For fasta/fastq input of paired reads with separate files for each mate, filenames separated by a comma for first mate followed by the second mate are listed and in this case, the order of reads is expected to be same in files for both mates.
+    Alternatively, a single file with both mates could be specified.
+In this case the reads are expected to be interleaved with first mate followed by the second, and the option --use_paired_ends must be used.

     A limitation of the current release is that in case multiple streams of paired reads are provided, it is assumed that all streams have the same insert size.
 User can explicitly specify expected insert size for the reads (option --insert_size).
 Otherwise, a sample of input reads is used to estimate the expected insert size.
 This sampling may lead to very small differences in assembly of the same read set if the order of reads is different and selected sample gives a difference in expected insert size.

     Two additional options users may wish to specify depending on the resources available to them are as follows:
         1. the number of cores (option --cores) and